French destroyer Sagaie: Design and description

 The Arquebuse class was designed as a faster version of the preceding Durandal class.
 The ships had an overall length of 56.58 m, a beam of 6.3 m, and a maximum draft of 3.2 m.
 They normally displaced 307 t and 357 t at deep load.
 The two vertical triple-expansion steam engines each drove one propeller shaft using steam provided by two du Temple Guyot or Normand boilers.
 The engines were designed to produce a total of 6300 ihp for a designed speed of 28 kn, all the ships exceeded their contracted speed during their sea trials with Sagaïe reaching a speed of 30.6 kn.
 They carried enough coal to give them a range of 2300 nmi at 10 kn.
 Their crew consisted of four officers and fifty-eight enlisted men.

 The main armament of the Arquebuse-class ships consisted of a single 65 mm gun forward of the bridge and six 47 mm Hotchkiss guns in single mounts, three on each broadside.
 They were fitted with two single rotating mounts for 381 mm torpedo tubes on the centerline, one between the funnels and the other on the stern.

+Construction and career

+Sagaïe (Assegai) was ordered from Forges et Chantiers de la Méditerranée on 7 November 1900 and the ship was laid down the following year at its shipyard in Graville-Le Havre.
+She was launched on 15 November 1902 and conducted her sea trials from October to April 1903.
+The ship was commissioned (armée definitif) after their completion and was assigned to the Northern Squadron.

+Before the First World War began in August 1914, Sagaïe was assigned to the special reserve of the 2nd Light Squadron (2^{e} escadre légère) based at Cherbourg.
+The ship was mobilized on 1 August.